pulumi/foundational-training/module-01-intro-to-pulumi-aws/slides.md

     1. Your infra spins up with maximal parallelization (create all 3 subnets at once after the VPC)
 - **Do** Use `apply` when you need the known value, e.g., to create an IAM policy that consumes an ARN output (`Input<string>` to `string`)
 - **Don't** create resources in `apply` (if at all possible) because they won't show in `pulumi preview` unless values are already known
-- Helper functions exist for creating working with Inputs and Outputs in all languages, e.g., `pulumi.jsonStringify()` `pulumi.interpolate()`
+- Helper functions exist for creating working with Inputs and Outputs in all languages, e.g., `pulumi.jsonStringify()`, `pulumi.interpolate()`

 ---